-The Idle Loop is the background thread of DSP/BIOS, which runs continuously when no Hwi, Swi, or Task is running.
+The Idle Loop is the background thread of SYS/BIOS, which runs continuously when no Hwi, Swi, or Task is running.
 Any other thread can preempt the Idle Loop at any point.

 The Idle Manager allows you to insert functions that execute within the Idle Loop.
 The Idle Loop runs the Idle functions you configured.
-Idle_loop calls the functions associated with each one of the Idle objects one at a time, and then starts over again in a continuous loop.
+Idle\loop calls the functions associated with each one of the Idle objects one at a time, and then starts over again in a continuous loop.

+Idle threads all run at the same priority, sequentially.
 The functions are called in the same order in which they were created.
-Therefore, an Idle function must run to completion before the next Idle function can start running.
+An Idle function must run to completion before the next Idle function can start running.
 When the last idle function has completed, the Idle Loop starts the first Idle function again.

 Idle Loop functions are often used to poll non-real-time devices that do not (or cannot) generate interrupts, monitor system status, or perform other background activities.

-The Idle Loop is the thread with lowest priority in a DSP/BIOS application.
+The Idle Loop is the thread with lowest priority in a SYS/BIOS application.
 The Idle Loop functions run only when no Hwis, Swis, or Tasks need to run.